kocrex/adamhsparks.github.io/_pages/about.md

   - /about.html
 ---

 I am a botanical epidemiologist and ecologist specialising in multivariate statistics, network analysis, geographic information systems (GIS) and simulation modeling.
-I currently lead the summer crops pathology group in the [Centre for Crop Health]("https://www.usq.edu.au/research/research-at-usq/institutes-centres/cch") at the [University of Southern Queensland]("https://www.usq.edu.au").
+Currently I lead the summer crops pathology group in the [Centre for Crop Health]("https://www.usq.edu.au/research/research-at-usq/institutes-centres/cch") at the [University of Southern Queensland]("https://www.usq.edu.au").

 Education
 ------